Inal the Great: Dating of Inal

 Sultan Khan-Giray dates Inal's reign to the 7th century based primarily on inferences drawn from oral accounts.
-According to these oral traditions, the Kabardians’ ancestors lived in the city of Shanjir during Inal's lifetime, had adopted Christianity, and had settled around present-day Pyatigorsk approximately 1100 years before the 19th century.
+According to these oral traditions, the Kabardians' ancestors lived in the city of Shanjir during Inal's lifetime, had adopted Christianity, and had settled around present-day Pyatigorsk approximately 1100 years before the 19th century.
 These oral sources also suggest that Christianity was present among the lower-class Circassians at that time.

 Klaproth dates Inal's time to the 14th century, or possibly even the 13th century.
 Lyulye dates Inal's reign to the early 15th century.
-According to Kabardian historian Evgeniya Naloyeva, Inal's activities are dated to the first quarter of the 14th century, and since the separation of the Kabardians from the main Circassian population occurred in the 11th–12th centuries, the Kabardians’ migration to the Central Caucasus should not be associated with Inal.
+According to Kabardian historian Evgeniya Naloyeva, Inal's activities are dated to the first quarter of the 14th century, and since the separation of the Kabardians from the main Circassian population occurred in the 11th–12th centuries, the Kabardians' migration to the Central Caucasus should not be associated with Inal.

-According to the Kabardian folklorist Shora Nogmov which he recorded Inal's legends in 19th century, Inal’s abdication or death occurred in 1427; Nogmov didn't explain how this date was reached.
+According to the Kabardian ethnographer Shora Nogmov which he recorded Inal's legends in 19th century, Inal's abdication or death occurred in 1427; Nogmov didn't explain how this date was reached.
 Kabardian folklorist Askerbiy Shortanov suggested that Inal died in 1458, based on calculations from folklore, but this date has not been verified by any sources.

 J. Barbaro who was a representative of a Venetian noble family in Tana in Northern Azov between the years 1436–1452, mentioned the Kremuk region of Circassia around 1452.
 It has been widely accepted from the other indications that this is a variant spelling of Chemguy in the Italian sources.
 Barbaro stated that the ruler of the Kremuk region was Biberd, the son of Kertibey.
 This information shows that the Inal lived earlier than this period.

 According to Samir Khotko, the head of the Department of Ethnology and National Art of the Humanitarian Research Institute of the Republic of Adygea, there might have been two different Inals in history.
-Inal, the ancestor of the Western Circassian (Chemguy, Zhaney and Hatuqway) princes, lived in the early 14th century, while Inal, the ancestor of the Eastern Circassian (Kabardian and Besleney) princes, lived in the 15th century.
+Inal, the ancestor of the Western Circassian (Chemguy, Zhaney and Hatuqay) princes, lived in the early 14th century, while Inal, the ancestor of the Eastern Circassian (Kabardian and Besleney) princes, lived in the 15th century.
 This suggestion is based on two main points.
 In the 1310s, Özbek, who would become the khan of Golden Horde, was sent to Circassian region for protection and he was protected and trained by a leader named Inal Bek, according to the Ötemiş Hacı Tarihi, written by Ötemiş Hacı in the 16th century.